Linear growth of quantum circuit complexity

 We choose for the gates $U_j$ to be Clifford operators.
 (The Clifford operators are the operators that map the Pauli strings to the Pauli strings, to within a phase, via conjugation.
 For every Clifford operator $C$ and Pauli operator $P$, $CPC^\dag$ equals a phase times a Pauli string~\cite{calderbank1997quantum,calderbank1998quantum,gottesman1997stabilizer,bolt1961cliffordI,bolt1961cliffordII}.)
 As a result, the operators $K_{j,k}$ are Pauli strings (up to a phase).
 Two Pauli strings are linearly independent if and only if they differ.
 For Clifford circuits, therefore, we can easily verify whether perturbations of $x$ cause independent perturbation directions in $\mathrm{SU}(2^n)$: We need only show that the resulting operators $K_{j,k}$ are distinct.

 We apply that fact to prove Proposition~\ref{thm:lower-bound-on-dA}, using the following observation.
-Consider any Pauli string $P$ and any causal slice of any architecture.
-We can insert Clifford gates into the slice such that two operations are equivalent: (i) operating on the input qubits with $P$ before the extended slice and (ii) operating with the extended slice, then with a one-qubit $Z$.
-Figure~\ref{fig:PerturbationCliffordCircuits}(d) depicts the equivalence, which follows from the structure of causal slices.
+Consider any Pauli string $P$ and any backwards-light-cone--containing block of any architecture.
+We can insert Clifford gates into the block such that two operations are equivalent: (i) operating on the input qubits with $P$ before the extended block and (ii) operating with the extended block, then with a one-qubit $Z$.
+Figure~\ref{fig:PerturbationCliffordCircuits}(d) depicts the equivalence, which follows from the structure of backwards light cones.
 We can iteratively construct a Clifford unitary that reduces the Pauli string's weight until producing a single-qubit operator.
 See Appendix~\ref{app_Prove_Lemma1} for details.

 We now prove Proposition~\ref{thm:lower-bound-on-dA} by recursion.
-Consider an $R'$-gate architecture $A_{T'}$ formed from $T'$ causal slices of $\leq L$ gates each.
-Let $x'$ denote a list of Clifford gates slotted into $A_{T'}$.
-Assume that $F^{A_{T'}}(x')$ has a rank $\geq T'$.
-Consider appending a causal slice to $A_{T'}$.
+Consider an $R'$-gate architecture $A_{T'}$ formed from $T' < 4^n - 1$ blocks, each containing a backwards light cone and each of $\leq L$ gates.
+Assume that there exists a list $x'$ of Clifford gates, which can be slotted into $A_{T'}$, such that $F^{A_{T'}}$ has a rank $\geq T'$ at $x'$.
+Consider appending a backwards-light-cone--containing block to $A_{T'}$.
 The resulting architecture corresponds to a contraction map whose rank is $\geq T'+1$, we show.